1 Monetary international economics

 2. Foreign Portfolio Investment (FPI): This type of investment is in foreign financial assets, such as stocks and bonds, where the investor does not seek control over the companies.

-Let’s consider an example to illustrate how these concepts work in practice.
 Imagine Boeing, an American company, sells airplanes to a Japanese airline:

-1. Boeing transfers airplanes to the Japanese firm, and in return, the Japanese firm pays Boeing in yen.
-This transaction increases exports (boosting net exports) and results in the United States acquiring foreign assets in the form of yen (increasing net capital outflow).
+1. Boeing transfers airplanes to the Japanese firm, and in return, the Japanese firm pays Boeing in Yen.
+This transaction increases exports (boosting net exports) and results in the United States acquiring foreign assets in the form of Yen (increasing net capital outflow).

-3. Alternatively, Boeing could exchange its yen with an American company looking to purchase goods or services from Japan.
+3. Alternatively, Boeing could exchange its Yen with an American company looking to purchase goods or services from Japan.
 In this scenario, the value of imports matches the value of exports, leaving net exports unchanged.

 While it’s true that the overall totals of payments and receipts must inherently balance, certain transaction types can create imbalances, leading to either deficits or surpluses.
 These imbalances may manifest in various sectors such as trade in goods (commodities), services trade, foreign investment income, unilateral transfers (including foreign aid), private investment, and the flow of gold and currency between central banks and treasuries, among other international dealings.
 It’s crucial to note, though, that the accounting framework ensures these surpluses and deficits ultimately zero out, adhering to the principles of double-entry bookkeeping.